jbcodeforce/autonomous-car-mgr/docs/architecture.md

 * Each lambda function has a unique ARN.
 * Deployment package is a zip or container image.

+### Event sourcing

+Event sourcing is a design pattern often used in EDA adoption.
+Most business applications are state based persistent where any update changes the previous state of the business entities.
+The database keeps the last committed update.
+But some business application needs to **explain how an entity reaches its current state**.
+For that, the application needs to keep history of business facts.

+**Event sourcing** persists the state of a business entity, such an Order, as a sequence of state-changing events or immutable "facts", ordered over time.
+Event sourcing has its roots in the domain-driven design community.

+When the state of a system changes, an application issues a notification event of the state change.
+Any interested parties can become consumers of the event and take required actions.
+The state-change event is immutable stored in an event log or event store in time order.
+The event log becomes the principal source of truth.
+The system state can be recreated from a point in time by reprocessing the events.
+The history of state changes becomes an audit record for the business and is often a useful source of data for business analysts to gain insights into the business.

+Therefore Lambda function, when it manages a business entity, can generate events to a event backbone, or persists the event in a time based data store like [Amazon Timestream](https://docs.aws.amazon.com/timestream/latest/developerguide/what-is-timestream.html), which supports trillions of data points per day, keeping recent data in memory and moving historical data to a cost optimized storage tier based upon user defined policies.
+It includes a query engine with time based analytic functions.

+Timestream is serverless and automatically scales up or down to adjust capacity and performance.
+The architecture uses different layers to increase decoupling, and a cellular architecture using smaller copies of the time tables, with specific networking end-points.

+An alternate to Lambda directly writing to TimeStream, the Lambda can write in an event outbox table, and the Change Data Capture or a Streaming feature can push the event to a queue then to TimeStream.

+Some implementation leverages Kafka to support event sourcing.
+The major question will be how long in the past the application needs to come back to.
+Kafka has a retention period, that can be tuned at the topic level, so if the retention is not covering the expected playback period, then event sourcing will miss events.

 ## Fit for purpose